-William Brooks is a Pembrokeshire-based artist whose work transforms the intangible into tangible artifacts.
+William Brooks (b.1998) is a British-Welsh artist based in Pembrokeshire who transforms ephemeral elements like sound and signal into material forms that explore technology, place, and perception.
 His practice explores the ethereal nature of the electromagnetic spectrum, creating material expressions of its otherwise imperceptible presence.

 His work has been exhibited internationally in cities such as Lausanne, Glasgow, and London.
-In 2023, he was named one of the winners of the Small File Photo Festival at The Photographers' Gallery in London.
+In 2024, he was nominated for the Gilchrist-Fisher Award, and named one of the winners of the Small File Photo Festival at The Photographers' Gallery in London in 2023.
 Most recently, Brooks was selected for the inaugural Diriyah Arts Futures Emergent Artist Program in Riyadh, Saudi Arabia, providing a platform to further expand his innovative exploration of technology and the emphemeral.

 Instagram: @williamjohnbrooks